An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Introduction

-Many statistical studies investigate the modelling of agreement and disagreement, particularly in ranking and classification problems, in which several objects are to be categorised.
-Nevertheless, the literature is lacking studies into annotator agreement in image segmentation and object detection.
-Those that do exist focus on developing methods for estimating the gold standard ground truth from a number of annotations \cite{Biancardi09, Burl94, Kauppi09, Langerak10, Li11, Smyth94, Warfield04, Warfield08}.
-These methods are rarely employed in real-world algorithm evaluation, where often experimentation is limited to one annotation, which is taken to be the gold standard.
-Some public datasets do, however, offer segmentations obtained from different annotators: The Berkeley Segmentation Dataset \cite{Arbelaez11}, the Digital Retinal Images for Vessel Extraction Database (DRIVE), the Lung Image Database Consortium image collection \cite{Armato11}, and the STructured Analysis of the Retina (STARE) project database \cite{Hoover00}, for example.
+Several previous studies have developed statistical methods for estimating the gold-standard GT from a number of annotations \cite{Warfield08, Biancardi09, Burl94, Kauppi09, Langerak10, Li11, Smyth94, Warfield04}.
+Although some public datasets offer segmentations obtained from different annotators \cite{Arbelaez11, Armato11, Hoover00} these methods are rarely employed in real-world algorithm evaluation, where experimentation is typically limited to one annotation.
+Consequently, little is known about how different GTs and estimated gold standards affect the performance comparison of different algorithms.

-Through performance evaluation ground truth data often influences an algorithm's design, the choice of an algorithm's parameter values, and also influences the structure of the training data itself.
-It is therefore important to quantify the effect that different ground truths have on the algorithm's reported performance.
-Relying on the opinion of one annotator allows for the learning of that annotator's bias in the problem, but it does not necessarily result in a model that is effective at locating the true detections.
-This problem can, of course, be circumvented when the images are captured in tightly controlled conditions or are synthetically generated from a model \cite{Lampert11}, in these cases a gold standard ground truth is relatively trivial to calculate.
-In remote sensing and medical imaging problems, and those concerning natural images, however, this is not the case.
+Through performance evaluation, GT data often influences an algorithm's design, the choice of an algorithm's parameter values, and also influences the structure of the training data itself.
+It is therefore important to quantify the effect that different GTs have on reporting an algorithm's performance.
+Relying on one annotator's opinion allows an algorithm to learn the annotator's bias, and does not necessarily result in a model that is effective at locating the true target.
+This problem can be circumvented when the images are captured in tightly controlled conditions or are synthetically generated \cite{Lampert11} because the gold-standard GT is trivial to calculate.
+In remote sensing and medical imaging problems, and those concerning natural images, this is not the case.